Generalized Decidability via Brouwer Trees: Introduction

 \subsubsection{Contents}

-We review Brouwer ordinals in \cref{sec:Brouwer}, and connect our generalized decidability with existing decidability notions in \cref{sec:ord-dec}. \cref{sec:reduction-to-limits} shows that it suffices to consider $\alpha$-decidability with $\alpha$ a limit ordinal, a result that is hardly interesting in itself but helpful for the remaining technical development. \cref{sec:BinConj,sec:bin-disj} discuss binary conjunctions $\land$ and disjunctions $\lor$ of $\alpha$-decidable propositions, while \cref{sec:semidec-and-quantifiers} establishes results about countable meets $\forall$ and joins $\exists$. \cref{sec:CC} presents connections with countable choice, while \cref{sec:Agda-technical-discussion} explains formalization-specific strategies, and \cref{sec:conclusions} concludes.
+We review Brouwer tree ordinals in \cref{sec:Brouwer}, and connect our generalized decidability with existing decidability notions in \cref{sec:ord-dec}. \cref{sec:reduction-to-limits} shows that it suffices to consider $\alpha$-decidability with $\alpha$ a limit ordinal, a result that is of limited interest in itself but helpful for the remaining technical development. \cref{sec:BinConj,sec:bin-disj} discuss binary conjunctions $\land$ and disjunctions $\lor$ of $\alpha$-decidable propositions, while \cref{sec:semidec-and-quantifiers} establishes results about countable meets $\forall$ and joins $\exists$. \cref{sec:CC} presents connections with countable choice, while \cref{sec:Agda-technical-discussion} explains formalization-specific strategies, and \cref{sec:conclusions} concludes.